Homma Masaharu (1887-1946)

 Captured Japanese records, U.S. Army

-Homma Masaharu is something of a tragic figure, though it is certainly understandable if survivors of the Death March do not see it that way.
-Born in Niigata prefecture, he graduated from the Military Academy in 1907 and from the Army Staff College in 1915.
-He participated in the Geneva Disarmament Conference in 1932 and served with the Press Section of the Army Ministry.
-He commanded 27 Division in China in 1938-1940 and directed the blockade of the foreign concessions in Tientsin, where he led the negotiations with the British.
+Homma participated in the Geneva Disarmament Conference in 1932 and served with the Press Section of the Army Ministry.
+He visited Russia in 1937 and concluded that the Red Army purges under Stalin had eliminated Russia as a serious military threat to Japan, a conclusion that found its way into the Osaka press.
+Homma commanded 27 Division in China in 1938-1940 and directed the blockade of the foreign concessions in Tientsin, where he led the negotiations with the British.
 He was polite but insistent that the British give a prompt answer to Japanese demands that four suspected Kuomintang assassins be turned over to the Japanese.

-Commander of 14th Army in its assault on the Philippines, Homma failed to anticipate MacArthur’s retreat into the Bataan Peninsula.
+Commander of 14 Army in its assault on the Philippines, Homma failed to anticipate MacArthur’s retreat into the Bataan Peninsula.
 By the time he recognized his mistake, his best infantry division had been replaced by a poorly trained reserve brigade, greatly weakening his assault force.
 Rather than waste his men in furious frontal assaults, he tried to outmaneuver the Americans on the peninsula.
 This brought criticism from superiors who believed he had been “contaminated” by Western ideas about conserving the lives of his men.
 By the time the campaign ended, Homma was commander of 14 Army in name only.
-He was subsequently forced into retirement, in August 1943.
+He was subsequently forced into retirement, in August 1942.

 Homma was a brilliant military theoretician and was considered the senior lieutenant general of the Japanese Army by his peers.
 However, he seems to have been poor at delegating authority.
 He was tall for a Japanese, at 5'10" (178 cm).
 He was something of an Anglophile, having been an observer with British forces in France during the First World War and having served as Resident Officer in India and military attaché to Britain (for which he received the British Military Cross.)
-He was fluent in English, which he spoke with an educated Englishman's accent.
+He was fluent in English, which he spoke with a flawless educated Englishman's accent.
 These factors may have contributed to his fall from favor with the Army.

 The Bataan Death March

 The fall of Bataan was marked by the worst atrocity against American troops during the war, the Bataan Death March.
 That somebody deserved to be shot for this crime seems clear enough.
 However, it probably wasn’t Homma.
-The most likely culprit is the notorious Colonel Tsuji Masanobu, who was allegedly responsible for atrocities in Malaya, Guadalcanal, and Burma as well as the Philippines.
+The most likely culprit is the notorious Colonel Tsuji Masanobu, who was responsible for atrocities in Malaya, Guadalcanal, and Burma as well as the Philippines.
 But Homma refused to implicate anyone else at his war crimes trial, and MacArthur confirmed the sentence of death by firing squad.
 Homma was executed on April 3, 1946, at Los Banos.

 Service record

-Born in Niigata province
+Born at Sado Island, Niigata province

 Second lieutenant